AlexandruPintea2000/Activity/README.md

 __Transylvania__ is my home county, so I studied there for 12 years.

-I finished my studies at C.N.E.R, the __3rd most credited school nationally__.
+I finished my studies at C.N.E.R, the __3rd most credited top school nationally__.

 During my final years, I've had a bunch of activities, such as: